Southeast Alaska’s Glacier Bay National Park and Preserve usually gets 150+ cruise ship visits annually.

 According to National Park Service wildlife biologist, Chris Gabriele, that means 600,000+ tourists.

-But then the Coronavirus (COVID-19) pandemic cancelled the entire 2020 Alaskan season.
+But then the pandemic canceled the entire 2020 Alaskan season.
 That made waters quieter, and the humpback whales took notice.

 At a December 9 meeting of the American Geophysical Union, Gabriele said they had seen them "out in the middle of the channels, taking naps, socializing, feeding with others.”